amejiarosario/meanshop/README.md

   BRAINTREE_MERCHANT: 'merchant ID',
 ```

+Note: Everytime a keys is added you need to stop `grunt serve` and start it again.

+**Using the Braintree sandbox account**

+We can test the work ow of order creation by running the application:

+1. Add multiple products to the shopping cart.
+2. Checkout the products using some valid credit card numbers for testing such as 4111 1111 1111 1111 or 4242 4242 4242 4242.
+3. Any expiration date in the future will work.

 ## Optional for social Login

 In the chapter 6 you can find more detailed information.
 Here's a summary of what you need: